 GNSO Council Review of the PDP Working Group (M)

 The PDP Work Team notes that several documents, including the PPSC-WG WT and the WG Guidelines, reference a "Working Group Self-Assessment," which all WGs are encouraged to conduct.
 The Work Team believes that this could be a valuable exercise, and encourages PDP WGs to complete a candid and objective self-assessment at the conclusion of their work.
-However, the Work Team also notes that there are no ICANN guidelines and recommends that the GNSO Council develops such guidelines after some experience is gained in WG self-assessments.
+However, the Work Team also notes that there are no ICANN guidelines and recommends that the GNSO develops such guidelines after some experience is gained in WG self-assessments.

 Periodic Assessment of the overall PDP Process (M)